marijnh/Postmodern/README.md

 - Convenient support for prepared statements and stored procedures
 - A metaclass for simple database-access objects

 The biggest differences between this library and CLSQL/CommonSQL or cl-dbi are that Postmodern has no intention of being portable across different SQL implementations (it embraces non-standard PostgreSQL features), and approaches extensions like lispy SQL and database access objects in a quite different way.
-This library was written because the CLSQL approach did not really work for me, your mileage may vary.
+This library was written because the CLSQL approach did not really work for me.
+Your mileage may vary.

 ## Contents
 ---